Motorbike insurance

 What extras can I add to my motorbike insurance policy?

-- Helmet and leathers cover – if you damage your riding gear in an accident.
+• Helmet and leathers cover – cover if you damage your riding gear in an accident.

-- Motorcycle breakdown cover – could get you back on the road if anything goes wrong with your bike.
+• Motorcycle breakdown cover – could get you back on the road if your bike breaks down.
+If they can’t make a roadside repair, they’ll take your bike to a garage.

-- Key cover – can cover the cost of replacing lost or stolen keys.
+• Key cover – could cover the cost of replacing lost or stolen keys.

 Classes of motorbike use